jdx/mise/README.md

   v20.0.0
 ```

-### `rtx self-update`
+### `rtx self-update [OPTIONS] [VERSION]`

 ```
 Updates rtx itself

-Uses whatever package manager was used to install rtx or just downloads a binary from GitHub Releases if rtx was installed manually.
-Supports: standalone, brew, deb, rpm
+Uses the GitHub Releases API to find the latest release and binary By default, this will also update any installed plugins

-Usage: self-update
+Usage: self-update [OPTIONS] [VERSION]

+Arguments:
+  [VERSION]
+          Update to a specific version

+Options:
+  -f, --force
+          Update even if already up to date

+      --no-plugins
+          Disable auto-updating plugins

+  -y, --yes
+          Skip confirmation prompt
 ```

 ### `rtx settings get <KEY>`